baole405/ev-rental-system-backend/MESSAGE_FOR_FRONTEND.md

 - Backend has been updated to match the BA booking -> payment -> rental flow.
 - `GET /api/bookings` now expects a renter filter; profile screens must call `GET /api/bookings?renterId=<ObjectId>`.
 - Use `POST /api/payments/checkout/test` to simulate payments while PayOS credentials are not ready.
-- Rental and handover APIs now drive vehicle status automatically—surface the new status values in UI.
+- Rental and handover APIs now drive vehicle status automatically; surface the new status values in UI.
+- Background jobs are active (reservation timeout, auto rental, late rental) so FE should react to status changes triggered server-side.

 ## Immediate To-Do
 1. Refresh API helper layer to accept `renterId`, `status`, `email`, `phoneNumber` filters when fetching bookings.